- I have defaulted on a Credit Card account, what can happen?

 NO. Most of these companies are scams, and the ones that are not scams are of little or no use.
 They charge outrageous fees that must be paid up front before they will do any work for you.
 My fees, or for that matter, the fees of any reputable consumer attorney are a fraction of what a debt settlement company would charge you.

 Maybe.
 I would always recommend a consult with a consumer attorney first.
 There are times that I recommend to a client that he/she negotiate with the credit card company.
 On the other hand, I have never recommended that a client negotiate with a collection agency.
 The collection agency lawsuits are often legally insufficient and can be beaten in court.

 Hire a knowledgeable consumer attorney at least review to your case.
 You have a few options here.
 Negotiation is one option.
 Bankruptcy is another.
 Often times, though, my advice is to let the lawsuit happen and then defend it.
 Our success rate in defending these types of cases is much higher than you would believe.

-I am well versed in the rights of creditors and debtors, and in many areas of consumer law, based in part in my knowledge of the law and my experience in dealing with hundreds and hundreds of these types of cases.
-If you have a collection agency attempting to collect a debt from you, please contact my office at 412-823-8003 or send an email to Attorney Greg Artim
+We are well versed in the rights of creditors and debtors, and in many areas of consumer law, based in part in our knowledge of the law and our experience in dealing with thousands of these types of cases.
+If you have a collection agency attempting to collect a debt from you, please contact our office at 412-348-8600 or send an email to Attorney Greg Artim